python-trio/trio/docs/source/design.rst

 -------------------------

-* As noted above, functions that don't block should be sync-colored, and functions that can block should be async-colored and unconditionally act as cancel+schedule points.
+* As noted above, functions that don't block should be sync-colored, and functions that might block should be async-colored and unconditionally act as cancel+schedule points.

-* Any function that takes a callable+arguments should have a signature like::
+* Any function that takes a callable to run should have a signature like::

      def call_the_thing(fn, *args, kwonly1, kwonly2, ...)::